 Companies are being forced to adopt the principles of ESG if they want to attract capital from younger generations and the more ethically minded investors.
 A study by the Chartered Financial Analyst (CFA) Institute showed that in 2020, 85% of its members considered ESG and that 65% of its clients demanded that they do so.1

 Why should I care about ESG investing?

-Even if you’re not an investor, and you don’t necessarily worry about the knock-on effects of your positions, ESG investing is still a trend worth taking note of as it will impact the profitability of companies over the long term, and impact the market’s perception of a stock.
+Even if you’re not a socially conscious investor, ESG investing is still a trend worth taking note of as it will impact the profitability of companies over the long term, and impact the market’s perception of a stock.
 This could cause fluctuations should a company announce new ESG policies or go against existing ones.